pantheon-systems/documentation/source/_docs/drupal-security-patches.md

 contributors: [alexfornuto, ari]
 ---

-On March 28 2018 Drupal released a [critical security patch](https://www.drupal.org/SA-CORE-2018-002){.external} for Drupal 7 and 8 (also affecting Drupal 6).
-Pantheon provided this patch into their upstream immediately, but that may not be accessible for users who:
+When Drupal releases critical security releases, Pantheon takes immediate steps to patch our Drupal upstreams.
+These updates may not always be accessible for users who:

 - use a [Custom Upstream](/docs/custom-upstream/) or [Public Distribution](/docs/start-state/#public-distributions) which hasn't been patched, or no upstream
 - encounter merge conflicts when applying upstream updates

 This doc describes how to manually patch your Drupal core.